Why Organic Cotton Hats?

 Organic Cotton vs. Regular Cotton: What's the Difference?

 The USDA Organic logo is a common sight on fresh produce and other food items, but when it comes to clothing and hats, organic can be a confusing concept.
 The bottom line is that organic cotton requires the same strict standards as any other organic item.
-That means no chemicals, pesticides, or GMO’s.
-And the result is a huge difference in environmental impact, worker safety, and a truly clean end product.
+That means no chemicals, pesticides, or GMO's.
+And the result is a huge difference in environmental impact, worker safety, and a truly clean end product, showcasing the advantages of organic cotton.

 Water Usage and Pollution

 The amount of water used, as well as where it ends up, is a very important part of the debate between conventional and organic cotton.
-Depending on where it’s grown, conventional cotton uses upwards of 70% more water than organic cotton.
+Depending on where it's grown, conventional cotton uses upwards of 70% more water than organic cotton.
 This is because organic cotton farmers use healthy, pesticide free soil, which retains water at a higher rate during floods.
-This allows for less water usage in dry seasons, too.
+This allows for less water usage in dry seasons, too, highlighting one of the organic cotton benefits.

 Beyond saving water, one of the key benefits of choosing organic cotton is that it doesn't pollute precious water sources.
 Conventional cotton is sprayed with pesticides that contain harsh chemicals.
 Eventually, drainage leads these chemicals into water sources like streams, lakes, and the ocean.
 With only 3% of the water on earth drinkable, keeping it chemical-free is essential.
 Supporting chemical free farming by choosing an organic cotton hat is a choice that keeps water clean.